 - 1 large egg (room-temperature)

 - 4 1/2 to 5 cups all-purpose flour

 - Optional: granulated sugar, confectioners' sugar, and fruit paste or jam for filling

 Gather the ingredients.

 In a small bowl or measuring cup, add yeast to warm milk, stir to dissolve and set aside.

 Still using the paddle attachment, add 4 1/2 cups flour alternately with the milk-yeast mixture and beat for 5 or more minutes by machine and longer by hand until smooth.
-My grandmother used to beat the dough with a wooden spoon until it blistered.
+If you don't have a mixer, you can beat the dough with a wooden spoon until it blisters.
 The dough will be very slack.
 If much too soft, or if runny, add remaining 1/2 cup flour.

 To fill the pączki, let them cool completely and then cut a slit in the side and slip a teaspoon of fruit paste or jam inside.
 Then dust with confectioners' sugar or roll in granulated sugar.